Energy in Thailand: Electricity generation and transmission

+International Electricity Exchanges

+In 2020, Thailand imported 29.55 TWh of electricity and exported 2.62 TWh.
+With an import balance of 26.93 TWh, it ranks third globally among electricity importers, behind the United States (47.3 TWh) and Italy (32.2 TWh).

+In 2021, eight Laotian power plants, with a combined generation capacity of 5,420 MW, are committed to exporting their production to Thailand.
+Among these, seven are hydroelectric plants (3,947 MW) and one is a coal-fired plant (1,473 MW).
+In August 2021, the Electricity Generating Authority of Thailand (EGAT), the Thai state-owned electricity company, plans to import an additional 1,200 MW from Laos' hydropower plants under a long-term purchase contract, bringing the total purchases to 10,200 MW21.

 Thailand's Power Development Plan, 2015-2036

 According to Thailand's Power Development Plan for 2015-2036, the country intends to build 20 additional gas-powered electrical generating stations (17,728 MWe), nine "clean coal" power stations (7,390 MWe), and 14,206 MW of renewable energy, including hydro, a large proportion of which will be imported from Laos or Myanmar.
 Up to two nuclear plants are also in the plans.

 Critics charge that power needs are overstated.
 Thailand plans for a reserve margin—the amount of energy available over that used at peak demand—of 15%.
 However, the plan identifies reserve margins as high as 39% in some years.
 The root cause is that Thailand regularly overestimates its economic growth, assuming it to be over four percent when it is historically around three percent.

 The role of imported hydro is also at issue.
 In 2015, hydro accounted for approximately seven percent of Thailand's power output.
 Under the plan, it will rise to 15-20% by 2036, and additional hydro will be imported from the Xayaburi Dam in Laos on the Mekong River and from the Hat Gyi and Mong Ton dams in Myanmar.
 While these sources may look clean on Thailand's balance sheets, the devastating environmental impacts to locals are simply outsourced.

 Many have asked why Thailand pursues a few very large coal power plants when it could be adopting safer, possibly cheaper routes, such as biomass reactors, like the 40 MWe plant operated by Double A in Prachinburi using wood and offcuts.
 The answer may lie in the fact that large, centralised mega-projects benefit the centralised system of project approval.
 With a public sector corruption rate of 25%, according to the Thai Chamber of Commerce, they can be very beneficial for unscrupulous officials.
 One reason, however, is the required base load of electricity.